douglas-guyett-mg/crimson-pangolin/documentation/working-memory/semantic-memory-store/test-conditions.md

 **Expected Outcome**:
 - Both items are found
-- Ranked by semantic similarity
+- Ranked by semantic similarity descending

 **Verification**:
-- Search results include both items
+- Search results include both items (100% recall for items with cosine similarity >= 0.7 to query)
-- Results are ranked by similarity score
+- Results are sorted by similarity_score descending (verified by scores[i] >= scores[i+1] for all i)
+- Top result has cosine similarity >= 0.8 to query

 ---